How do I choose the right colors for my wedding?

-There are a lot of things to plan in a wedding; catering, seat plans, transportation, etc. Choosing the colors might seem like a small task, but it will greatly affect the overall aesthetic and environment of the wedding!
-The colors will have influence on things like the décor, dress code, and even the food garnish!
+There are a lot of things to plan in a wedding; catering, seat plans, transportation, etc. Choosing the main colors for the event might seem like a small task compared to the rest, but you shouldn’t underestimate its importance.
+Just like the theme and venue, the colors will greatly affect the overall aesthetic and environment of the wedding!
+Particular things like the décor, dress code, and even the food garnish are greatly influence by the colors!
+Thus, choosing the right hues is absolutely important.
 Choose the wrong palette (or rather, no particular palette) and you may end up with an eyesore of a wedding!
+Here are a few tips so you don’t make that mistake:

 Venue Hues and Other Outside Factors